Keeping Our Business Green

-All of our lab work results, both in-house and sent out samples, are now being received digitally, just like our faxes.
+All of our lab work results, both in-house and sent-out samples, are now being received digitally, just like our faxes.
 The results are posted directly into computerized patient records without ever having to be printed on paper.

 Our patient records are digital.
 This not only saves paper but allows us to provide better service to our clients and patients because these records can be easily shared between specialty hospitals and are available to more than one staff member at a time.
-No more ever-expanding charts to keep track of or deciphering handwritten entries!
+No more ever-expanding charts to keep track of or decipher handwritten entries!